 But for general wearable fans, the Fitbit Versa 3 is a good option, and it's more affordable than some of the other options on this list too.

 Read our full Fitbit Versa 3 review

-The Galaxy Watch Active 2 features a 1.2-inch 360 x 360 display that is bright and beautiful yet small enough to be strapped around your wrist than a lot of the other devices in this list.
+The Galaxy Watch Active 2 features a 1.2-inch 360 x 360 display which we found - during our review process - to be bright and beautiful yet small enough to be strapped around your wrist than a lot of the other devices in this list.